 for reference -- if you need help, I'll work with you to build

 Assignment 7.
 Non-Presenter Period Prep

-Before class on Thursday, the 18th, find and read two focused scholarly pieces on buildings or subjects of this period, 1970-90.
++ Read two focused scholarly pieces on buildings or subjects of this period.
 Most highly recommended would be articles from:

 - Journal of the Society of Architectural Historians (JSAH)